 Using a Safe

-Especially one light enough or not secured to the ground, where someone could just nab it, head home and take as much time as they need getting it open.
-All you’re doing is putting all your most important files, money, jewelery together in one convenient spot and saying “Hey criminals, I obviously have valuable enough assets to put here in this safe, this impenetrable safe.”
+Especially one light enough or not secured to the ground, where someone could just nab it, head home, and take as much time as they need getting it open.
+All you’re doing is putting all your most important files, money, jewelry, etc., together in one convenient spot and saying “Hey criminals, I obviously have valuable enough assets to put here in this safe, this impenetrable safe.”

 Registering to Vote

 I know that voting is important to a lot of people.
-But, did you know that in order to vote you have to severely endanger yours and even your family’s security and privacy?
-You might find it shocking that because you registered to vote, by law, your home address has to be posted online publicly for ANYONE to be able to access.
+But, did you know that in order to vote you have to severely endanger your’s and even your family’s security and privacy?
+You might find it shocking that because you registered to vote, by law, your home address has to be posted online publicly for anyone to be able to freely and easily access.

 Waiting On-hold with Customer Service

 You’re fully within your rights to request that you not be recorded.
 However, there’s no way to know if they’re actually complying with this.
-So try to remain as calm and polite as you can, basic decency dictates that you should be trying to do so anyways.
+So, try to remain as calm and polite as you can, basic decency dictates that you should be trying to do so anyway.
 But, that’s certainly easier said than done in stressful situations.

 Password Reset Questions

-To this day I still have yet to see one company implement this in even a semi-intelligent way (and give users/customers good advice on how to answer security questions).
-Besides having your password phished or social engineering, this is probably the most common way people get into your accounts.
+To this day, I still have yet to see one company implement this in even a semi-intelligent way (and give their users or customers good advice on how to answer security questions).
+Besides having your password phished or socially engineered, this is probably the most common way people get into your accounts.
 If you can avoid setting up password reset questions in the first place, do.
 This only adds a vulnerability to your account.

-Now if you have to setup security questions for an account, whatever you do, DO NOT give real answers.
-You probably feel you can trust your family and friends, but you never know and that’s really not the point of security anyways – you don’t make exceptions.
+Now, if you have to set up security questions for an account, whatever you do, do not give real answers.
+You probably feel you can trust your family and friends, but you never know and that’s really not the point of security anyway — you don’t make exceptions, leaving gaps in your security.
 The best thing to do is simply also use passwords for the answers, for example:

 Q: What’s your favorite pet’s name?